fnkzhang/ECS171FinalProject/README.md

 - After using the trained model on our test split, we used a threshold of 0.5 to covnert the predicted values to 0 and 1.
 - The classification report gave us an accuracy of 0.83.
 - We think our model isn't really overfitting nor underfittiing as our loss graph quickly flattens out.

+## Second Model (Gaussian Naive Bayes)
+- We split our preproccesed data witha 70/30 split.
+    - The data had been previously standardized.
+- Train data had attributes of education, sex, marital status, hours per week, capital loss, capital gain, age, occupation, work class.
+- Test data carried values of whether the individual's income was greater than or less than 50k.
+- This model gave us an accuracy of 0.81 with all attributes inputed.